Caffeine and Pregnancy: To drink or not to drink?

 Once there is pregnancy confirmation, most women say goodbye to caffeine.
 Many can stop their habit right away without hesitation while other moms to be, shrink their caffeine intake by cutting back on their habits.
 Why do pregnant women do this?
 Why do doctors suggest not to drink caffeine?
 It is important to note that research shows that too much caffeine can cause complications like preterm labor or low birth weight.
-Some reasons to completely avoid it are:

 - It has no nutritional value.